bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   Important bugfix for PHP 7.3 and other bugfixes points related.

 1.5.0: Bodytext and image added to the evaluation.
+  Routing/slug/path segment added to a quiz.
   Categories added to a quiz.
   Layout of yes/no-questions changed.
   Another bugfix points related.
+  See issues #12 - #16.